by Nebula Haze

 Exhaust Efficiency – Every exhaust system has some level of inefficiency which will lower the amount of air being moved by the fan.
 This step tells you how much extra air-moving power needed to compensate.
 In an efficient exhaust system, air goes in a short, straight line after passing through the fan.
 An inefficient path is when air has to go a long way after leaving the fan, or if the air has to go around turns instead of being in a straight line.
 This step will help make sure your fan is moving enough air to properly ventilate your space.

 • Efficient path – multiply previous number by 2

 • Inefficient path – multiply previous number by 3

 Pick your fan.
-Fans are measured by CFM (cubic feet/minute), so you need a fan that has a CFM higher than the number you figured out in the last step.
+Inline exhaust fans are measured by CFM (cubic feet/minute), so you need a fan that has a CFM higher than the number you figured out in the last step.
 However, not all CFMs are equal.
 If something is listed as a “Booster” fan, it typically is no nearly as strong as an inline exhaust fan with a similar CFM.